Cosby5/All-My-Stars/README.md

 - [Overv/outrun](https://github.com/Overv/outrun) - Execute a local command using the processing power of another Linux machine.
 - [rsms/inter](https://github.com/rsms/inter) - The Inter font family
 - [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
 This is the repository of the backend.
-- [determined-ai/determined](https://github.com/determined-ai/determined) - Determined: Deep Learning Training Platform
+- [determined-ai/determined](https://github.com/determined-ai/determined) - Determined is a deep-learning platform that simplifies distributed training, hyperparameter tuning, experiment tracking, and resource management.
+Works with PyTorch and Tensorflow.
 - [harshbg/Sign-Language-Interpreter-using-Deep-Learning](https://github.com/harshbg/Sign-Language-Interpreter-using-Deep-Learning) - A sign language interpreter using live video feed from the camera.
 - [cngo-github/translation-server](https://github.com/cngo-github/translation-server) - A langauge translation server application that communicates with online translations services to do translations.
 - [lloeki/py-skyjam](https://github.com/lloeki/py-skyjam) - A simple script that lazily downloads your Google Play music.